An Open Access Journal

 Once enough review reports are collected, the in-house editorial staff will communicate with the academic editors to make a decision, which will be one of the following:

-Major Revisions: The manuscript has a chance of being accepted but would depend on the revisions.
+Major Revisions — The manuscript has a chance of being accepted but would depend on the revisions.
 Authors are asked to resubmit the revised paper within a given deadline, and the revised version will be returned to the reviewers for further comments.
+Note that apart from exceptional circumstances, a maximum of one round of major revision is allowed per manuscript.

 Production and Publication